syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of scheduler when it is hovered.
+            Color of scheduler cells when it is hovered
             <br/>
             <br/>
         </td>